 Essentially, my hubby’s role became more active in direct proportion to Pixie’s increasing age: the older she got, the happier – and more insistent – he was in being her dad.
 He’s always been her father, he has always been my husband – but for a while there at the beginning I’d argue that he struggled to be her dad.

 The good news is it can be resolved if you’re both keen to see a resolution.
 While it may feel like a huge, insurmountable problem – I get it, I’ve been there! – for the couples who love, support, and respect one another, the fix is simple:

 The key is to recognise the problem, accept that there’s (hopefully!) no malice involved from either party, and talk through the ways in which you’ll both feel better equipped and supported to raise your brood together.

 It may be that, like in our situation, it’s not that your husband and baby’s father doesn’t want to be involved, but that he is seriously lacking in confidence in this new role.
 That’s something you can work with and overcome together.
-Of course, it may be something else entirely – discuss the problems are they can be addressed.
+Of course, it may be something else entirely – which is why a discussion is so vital, so the problems are they can be addressed.

 The important thing is that if you are both committed to your family, the issues can be ironed out if you talk them through.

 It may be as simple as your partner needing some practical support with handling your tiny newborn!